duythai3/ubuntu/nano.md

 ```
 - Copy the word `duplicated` to a new line:
 >Select the word `duplicated`, press `M-6` to copy selected text to `nano`'s clipboard, and press `^U`
-- Create a new line `This line will be remove because it is a duplicated line` by using `M-6`, `^U` to to copy the first line and edit it.
+- Create a new line with text `This line will be remove because it is a duplicated line` by using `M-6`, `^U` to copy the first line and edit it.
 - Try `M-U` and `M-E`
 - Use `M-U` to revert the file to empty and exit `nano`